iterative/dvc.org/content/docs/user-guide/checkpoints.md

 The checkpoints need to be enabled in DVC at the pipeline level.
 The `--checkpoint` option of the `dvc stage add` command defines the checkpoint file or directory.
-In the cloned repository, the checkpoints are already defined.
-That's why you see `checkpoint: true` next to the ML model output file `model.pt`.

 This will create a new stage with checkpoints enabled, but does not update existing stages.

 If you want to update an existing stage, adding the `-f` option to the `dvc stage add --checkpoint` command will force an overwrite of the current stage and update it with checkpoints enabled.

 Now that you know how to enable checkpoints in a DVC pipeline, let's move on to setting up checkpoints in your code.